 American Institutes for Research

-Outline India has been recently commissioned to undertake a study aiming to compare outcomes across organic cotton farmers, better cotton farmers, and conventional cotton farmers being implemented by the C&A Foundation in Madhya Pradesh.
+Outline India has been recently commissioned to undertake a study on farmers working across organic cotton farming, better cotton farming, and conventional cotton farming being implemented by the C&A Foundation in Madhya Pradesh.

 Subscribe to our newsletter